M64GitHub/6510-emulator-zig/README.md

 A **MOS 6510 (Commodore 64) CPU emulator** written in **Zig**, designed for accuracy, efficiency, and integration with SID-based applications.
 This emulator features **video synchronization** for **PAL and NTSC**, enabling smooth execution of CPU cycles in sync with real C64 refresh rates.
 Additionally, it includes **SID register monitoring**, making it ideal for **audio-driven applications** and real-time SID playback analysis.

+Enjoy bringing the **C64 CPU to life in Zig!** 🕹🔥

 ## Features
-✅ **Fully Functional 6510 CPU Emulator** – Implements all 6502/6510 instructions and addressing modes.
+- 🎮 **Fully Functional 6510 CPU Emulator** – Implements all 6502/6510 instructions and addressing modes.
-✅ **Video Synchronization** – Execute CPU cycles in sync with PAL (19,656 cycles/frame) or NTSC (17,734 cycles/frame).
+- 🎞 **Video Synchronization** – Execute CPU cycles in sync with PAL (19,656 cycles/frame) or NTSC (17,734 cycles/frame).
-✅ **SID Register Modification Detection** – Detects when SID registers (`0xD400-0xD418`) are written to, perfect for tracking SID interaction.
+- 🎵 **SID Register Modification Detection** – Detects when SID registers (`0xD400-0xD418`) are written to, perfect for tracking SID interaction.
-✅ **Memory Read/Write Functions** – Flexible access to C64 memory space.
+- 💾 **Memory Read/Write Functions** – Flexible access to C64 memory space.
-✅ **Program Loading Support** – Load PRG files and execute C64 programs.
+- 📀 **Program Loading Support** – Load PRG files and execute C64 programs.
-✅ **CPU Debugging Tools** – Functions for inspecting CPU registers, memory, and SID states.
+- 🛠 **CPU Debugging Tools** – Functions for inspecting CPU registers, memory, and SID states.

----

 ## Installation
 ### Requirements: